jundalisay/spblist/content/en/research/sarkar/idea/chapter-03b.md

 The sensory organs <!-- indriyas --> receives the different quantum-perceptions <!-- tanmátras -->.

-The motor organs <!-- indriyas --> create quantum-perceptions <!-- tanmátras --> according to the inherent reactive-momenta <!-- saḿskára --> and transmit them in a crude way. <!-- n extroversial style. -->
+The motor organs <!-- indriyas --> create quantum-perceptions <!-- tanmátras --> according to the inherent samskara <!-- reactive-momenta --> and transmit them in a crude way. <!-- n extroversial style. -->

 **A very important point to be noted here is that the immanent capacity of an object, whether aethereal or solid, for discharging quantum-perceptions <!-- tanmátras, --> remains the same.**